SagarRuhil/Netflix-Clone/README.md

 Installation :

-Clone the repository to your local machine: git clone https://github.com/SagarRuhil/Netflix-Clone
+1. Clone the repository to your local machine: git clone https://github.com/SagarRuhil/Netflix-Clone

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 cd Netflix-Clone

-3.Open the index.html file in your web browser.
+3. Open the index.html file in your web browser.

 Limitations :